-We may share your details with the company you have submitted a 'complaint' or 'compliment' about, so that they can aim to rectify an issue or thank you for a compliment.
+We may share your details with the company you have submitted a 'Customer Experience' about, so that they can aim to rectify an issue or thank you for an experience.

-We may also consolidate data to be used in reports that we may sell or share with the consumer-facing businesses that have been complained or complimented about, but these reports will contain only aggregated data and no individual will be identifiable.
+We may also consolidate data to be used in reports that we may sell or share with the consumer-facing businesses of whom you shared your experience about, but these reports will contain only aggregated data and no individual will be identifiable.

 Trusted Third Parties

 We may share your personal information with third parties who perform functions on our behalf and provide services to us such as: